A Local's Favourite Caves in Iceland

 On the same day that we visited the Caves at Hella, we visited the largest man-made cave yet discovered in Iceland - the Hellnahellir cave - the Cave of Caves in Landsveit in South Iceland.

-So this preserved cave is most likely more than a thousand years old and might have been created by the Irish monks or the Irish people who might have lived in Iceland before it was settled by the Vikings.
+So this preserved cave is most likely more than a thousand years old and might have been created by Irish monks or by the Irish people who might have lived in Iceland before it was settled by the Vikings.

 A Local's Favourite Caves in IcelandThere are many engravings on the walls of Hellnahellir cave